TechnologyMasters/comms/emails/partner.md

 ## Become a Partner

 We want to involve the local community and reach out to ask for your kind help in spreading the word about the event.
-In return, we'd love to provide a:
+In return, we'd love to provide:

 - **Free ticket** for you to the event
 - Special **discount code** for your community